yiyangzhang2020/Machine-Learning-on-Bone-Fracture-Images/README.md

 1. load_images
 2. train_images

-Use mura_elbow to start the training model.
+Go to mura_elbow.py to use the training model.
+See code comments for further explaination and instruction.

 Author